Find Affordable College Courses

 $16,872 Average Tuition & Fees

-You’ll be in good company if you decide to attend Bridgewater State University.
-It ranked #5 on our 2023 Best Value Communication & Media Studies Schools in the New England Region list.
-Located in the suburb of Bridgewater, Bridgewater State is a public school with a medium-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Bridgewater State University.
+The school came in at #5 on this year’s Best Value Communication & Media Studies Schools in the New England Region list.
+Located in the large suburb of Bridgewater, Bridgewater State is a public school with a medium-sized student population.

-Out-of-state tuition fees for undergraduate students at Bridgewater State are $16,872 per year.
+The average tuition and fees for an out-of-state undergraduate student at Bridgewater State are $16,872 a year.
 After completing their degree, communications graduates from Bridgewater State carry an average student debtload of $26,150.
 The average monthly payment of a loan this size is about $183, assuming that the borrower is on a 10-year repayment plan.

 Read More…